Meet Your Delaware Hospice Homecare Nurse

 From her car, Cathy calls Anne’s and John’s families to keep them in the loop on each of their loved one’s status.
 She gets a bite to eat and makes it to her next family by noon.

 Bob lives with his son Mike.
 In conversation, Cathy learns that Bob has been having more difficulty breathing, so she talks with him about how taking his medicine can help him breathe easier.
-Then Cathy spends some time teaching Mike ways he can help his dad take his medicine, with the goal that Bob feels more comfortable accepting the assistance.
+Then Cathy spends some time teaching Mike ways he can help his dad take his medicine that will allow Bob to feel more comfortable accepting the assistance.

 After years of experience, Cathy knows that patients often refuse someone’s offer to help because they “don’t want to be a burden.”
 Other times, they’re too proud to ask for assistance because they don’t want to admit they can no longer take the medicine themselves the way they used to.
 Helping the family understand the situation and how to handle it makes a huge difference.